 And a fat-to-protein ratio of about 54%.

-When you consider the protein-boosting effect of the garbanzo beans, peas and flaxseed, this looks like the profile of a dry dog food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the garbanzo beans, peas, flaxseed and yeast, this still looks like the profile of a kibble containing a significant amount of meat.

 Evolve Grain Free is a dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

-The following list (if present) includes all dog food recalls since 2009 directly related to Evolve.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Evolve.

 - Dangerous Levels of Vitamin D Discovered in Several Dog Food Brands (12/7/2018)